 The AC Constraint subfield of the QoS Control field for DBand frames indicates whether the mapped AC of an RD data frame is constrained to a single AC, as defined in Table 8-12 (AC Constraint subfield values).

+Editor instructions: add the following note after Table 8-12

+NOTE – The AC of the last data frame received from the RD initiator is determined directly from the TID of the received frame if TID is between 0 and 7 inclusive, or from the UP field of the TSPEC identified by the TID of the received frame if TID is between 8 and 15 inclusive.